martvanrijthoven/concurrent-buffer/README.md

 This package aims to be a general solution for a particular buffer, a concurrent buffer, .i.e., a buffer filled with data using parallel running 'producer' processes.
 A commander process controls the produced data via user-defined dictionary messages.
 At the same time, the main process can consume the data using a BufferIterator in a fast and user-friendly way.

+Please see below an example on how to use this package as well as how to create your own commander and producer.
+For more information please see the [docs](https://martvanrijthoven.github.io/concurrent-buffer/).
+Feel free to open issue if you have anny questions or remarks.

 #### Example usage:

 ```python